Preciousomonze/woocommerce-phone-validator/readme.txt

 4. Activate the plugin. that's all.

+== Support Note ==
+Support is handled in the [WordPress forums](https://wordpress.org/support/plugin/woo-phone-validator).
+In as much as I try to be available ASAP to respond **(being my way of the ninja 😎🍥)**, please note that support is still limited and does not cover any custom implementation of the plugin.
+Before posting, please read the FAQ.
+Also, __please verify the problem with other plugins disabled and while using a default theme__.

+If you really need a custom implementation or very quick hand on anything(__this will not be free 🤑__), you can message me on twitter, stating the need; **[@preciousomonze](https://twitter.com/preciousomonze)**

+Please report any bugs, errors, warnings, code problems to [Github](https://github.com/Preciousomonze/woo-phone-validator/issues).

 == Frequently Asked Questions ==

 = What do I need, to use the plugin? =